 All components of the research project are property of Winston-Salem State University and must be kept within the program.
-This includes, but is not limited to research data, consent forms, electronic copies of the capstone, presentations and all research related photos.
+This includes, but is not limited to research data, consent forms, electronic copies of the capstone, presentations, and all research related photos.
 When a student leaves the program, all materials MUST be turned over to the Research Chair.
 Any equipment or unused supplies also remain the property of the program and must be returned.

-Approved 06/2017
+Approved 06/2017; Reaffirmed 05/2023

-Winston-Salem State University School of Health Sciences Department of Physical Therapy Authorship Agreement Form
+Winston-Salem State University School of Health Sciences Department of Physical Therapy Authorship Agreement Form (Optional)

 Title of Project:

-I have read and do understand the issues related to autithe Policy on authorship/Data Ownership.
-I agree that represents my contribution to the work for this project. author to submit a manuscript to a journal for publicate conference within two years of graduation.
-Failing that authorship sequence and pursue publication of the man t the following sequence of auth I understand it is the responsition or poster/platform session of tt, I understand that faculty men norship appropriately bility of the first at a state or national
+the Policy on represents my author to sub conference w nd do understand the issues related to authorship of stude authorship/Data Ownership.
+I agree that the following s w contribution to the work for this project.
+I understand it mit a manuscript to a journal for publication or poster/pl ithin two years of graduation.
+Failing that, I understand to equence and pursue publication of the manuscript. equence of authors is the responsibilit atform session at a hip appropriately by of the first state or national

 Initials Date

 1st Author:

 2 nd Author:

 3 rd Author:

 4 th Author:

 5 th Author:

-Acknowledgements:
+Acknowledge ements:

-1 st
+1 st -

-2 nd

-3 rd
+2^{nd}

+3^{rd}

+4th